cowboyai/cim-start/readme.md

 CIM conveniently extracts a language tailored to your Domain and how you use it.
 It's like the dialect you use in your home as opposed to writing a speech.

 This would be incredibly difficult to do manually, but there have been many successful ways to do this in the past, such as the zettelkasten method.
+We learn from and build upon those ideas.

 Rather than impose this on you to manually recreate, the CIM will extract from everything you build and re-process it to create a language for your own use, but also for connecting semantically to Large Language Models and future AI capable processors.